Thero

 Thero (commonly appearing in the masculine and feminine forms thera and therī respectively) is an honorific term in Pali for senior bhikkhus and bhikkhunis (Buddhist monks and nuns) in the Buddhist monastic order.
 The word literally means "elder".
-These terms, appearing at the end of a monastic's given name, are used to distinguish those who have at least 10 years since their upasampada (higher ordination).
-The name of an important collection of very early Buddhist poetry is called the Therigatha, "Verses of the Therīs".
+These terms, appearing at the end of a monastic's given name, are used to distinguish those who have at least 10 years since their upasampadā (higher ordination).
+The name of an important collections of very early Buddhist poetry are called the Theragāthā and the Therīgāthā, "Verses of the Theras" and Verses of the Therīs".

-The terms mahāthera and mahātherī (the prefix mahā meaning 'great' in both Sanskrit and Pali) are used to refer to very distinguished elderly and venerable monks and nuns considered to have reached a higher level of spiritual development.
+The terms mahāthera and mahātherī (the prefix mahā meaning 'great' in both Sanskrit and Pali) are used to distinguish those who have at least 20 years since their upasampadā (higher ordination).

 Usage of these terms varies according to the Buddhist tradition and culture.
 In Sri Lanka, these terms are widely used.
+In Thailand the element also appears inside ecclesiastical titles conferred by the king, as in Phra Visuddhisamvarathera or Phra Suphrommayanathera.